Frequently Used Installer Configurations

 generate diff

-again and check that the outcome will be what you want.When satisfied, complete the update by changing the scripts value to deploy and running the installer.
-If you want to add another patch, you can either add a separate
+again and check the outcome satisfies your needs.When satisfied, complete the update by changing the scripts value to deploy and running the installer.

-file or a new YAML document separated by---
+file or a new YAML document separated by ---

 .